ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 ##  F.A.Q.
 #### How do I get my SessionID?
-Login at PoE website and copy it from your cookies.
-Everytime you relog at the website your SessionID gets refreshed.
-You can find an easy to use tutorial [here](http://www.vhpg.com/how-to-find-poe-session-id/).

-Don't share your SessionID with anyone.

 #### Is this tool safe?
 You can check and compile the sourcecode for yourself, so it should be safe as long as you are downloading it from here.